Application: End-of-pipe and In- Line Netting System

 NBC’s Executive Director Paul Pinault, P.E. commented at the facility dedication ceremony “This floatables control facility is an important step for NBC in fulfilling its responsibility to protect the environment and restore the Bay to the water quality standards mandated by the Clean Water Act.”

-Three years after the installation of the End-of-pipe Netting TrashTrap System, NBC requested FreshCreek to install another unit in Central Falls, RI.
+Three years after the installation of the End-of-pipe Netting TrashTrap System, NBC requested another unit to be installed in Central Falls, RI.
 This was an In- Line Netting System with two 30 x 30 nets, capable of handling 60 CFS (38.7MGD).

-In 2012, Freshcreek installed a third unit, an In- Line Netting System with four 30 x30 nets capable of handling 120 CFS (77.52MGD) in Pawtucket, RI
+In 2012, a third unit in the In- Line Netting System configuration with four 30 x30 nets capable of handling 120 CFS (77.52MGD) was installed in Pawtucket, RI